GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think the best way to make JavaScript better would be to make it smaller.
-If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
+> ### We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
 >
-> ~ *Douglas Crockford*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts